sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-entities/monitor-external-resources.md

 {{< code text >}}
         Name                      Command                 Interval   Cron   Timeout   TTL   Subscriptions   Handlers     Assets      Hooks   Publish?
 Stdin?
 Metric Format   Metric Handlers
 ─────────────────── ──────────────────────────────────── ────────── ────── ───────── ───── ─────────────── ────────── ───────────── ─────── ────────── ──────── ─────────────── ──────────────────
-  check-http         http-check --url {{ .labels.url }}         60                0     0   proxy                      http-checks           true       false
+  check-http         http-check --url {{ .labels.url }}         15                0     0   proxy                      http-checks           true       false
-  check-sensu-site   http-check --url https://sensu.io          60                0     0   proxy                      http-checks           true       false
+  check-sensu-site   http-check --url https://sensu.io          15                0     0   proxy                      http-checks           true       false
 {{< /code >}}

-{{% notice protip %}}
-**PRO TIP**: To distribute check executions across multiple agents, set the `round-robin` check attribute to `true`.
-For more information about round robin checks, read the [checks reference](../../observe-schedule/checks#round-robin-checks).
-{{% /notice %}}

 ### Validate the check

-Before you validate the check, make sure that you've [registered the `sensu/http-checks` dynamic runtime asset][13] and [added the `proxy` subscription to a Sensu agent][14].
+Before you validate the check, make sure that you've [registered the `http-checks` dynamic runtime asset][13] and [added the `run_proxies` subscription to a Sensu agent][14].

 Use sensuctl to confirm that Sensu is monitoring docs.sensu.io, packagecloud.io, and github.com with the `check-http`, returning a status of `0` (OK):